 Went over the catchers, 1st basemen, 2nd basemen and shortstops and top 20 3rd basemen for 2013 fantasy baseball.
 Guess what’s next!
 No, not pitchers.
 Read the title, man.
-In 2010, there were only 5 outfielders that hit 30 homers, in 2011 there were 9, this year there were 14.
-It isn’t exactly like a bleached Sammy Sosa is sticking players with needles, but at least the rich got a little richer — yay, capitalism!
-Steals were still in abundance, and that doesn’t seem like it’s going anywhere any time soon.
-There were 14 outfielders who stole 30 bases in 2012 and this year there were 14.
-Since outfield is a deep position, I’m going to turn this one to 40.Please, blog, may I have some more?
+In 2010, there were only 5 outfielders that hit 30 homers, in 2011 there were 9, 14 in 2012 and this year: 3.
+Someone find a bleached Sammy Sosa so he can stick a needle in some motherf**kers!
+We are only a few years away from someone leading the league with 25 homers.
+Steals were still around, though they fell off a bit too.
+There were 14 outfielders who stole 30 bases in 2012 and this year there were 10.
+As before, these rankings are from our Fantasy Baseball Player Rater with my comments.
+Anyway, here’s the top 20 outfielders for 2013 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?

 So, some of you may be asking, where’s the Photoshop yo?
 With or without the ‘yo’ maybe.
 I don’t judge.
 But yes, that would be a great a question, seeing as how there is no picture located north of this paragraph.
 A better question would be, how did you get so spoiled?
 It’s not my fault Photoshop went buggy on me.
 So instead of crowing one of my pieces of artwork upon these Daily Fantasy Notes, I will try to create a solid, if not spectacular lede for all your fine lady and gentlemen.

 Yes, Grey likes to mention we have at least three or four female readers, but I think my estimate of a non-pluralized ‘lady’, which, according to my math, equals one, or perhaps even less than one is closer to the real number.
 How can I be so sure?
 Well, it’s probably because I’m not counting our mothers.